 Woodley C of E uses the House Points system to promote 'working hard' in the classroom.
-The children are divided equally each year into new house teams (Bader, Earhart, Bleriot and Johnson) House points are totalled up each week by Year 6 pupils and the overall winning house is announced in the 'Celebration' assembly.
+The children are divided into house teams (Bader, Earhart, Bleriot and Johnson) House points are totalled up each week by Year 6 pupils and the overall winning house is announced in the 'Celebration' assembly.
 After a house group wins several times in total there is a reward for the pupils belonging to that 'team'.